 - A lot of preparation

 There are many home selling myths that have made buying and selling a house extremely difficult.
 Simply keep a clear head and remember to follow the myths listed above to make your journey much easier.
-If you need help selling your house or valuating your house, we recommend you contact us.
+If you need help selling your house or valuating your house, we recommend you contact our great agents.